sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-log-upload/cp-sdk-android-flows-log-upload.md

 ---
 title: Log Upload Using Values from the Flow
-description: The device log will be uploaded to SAP Cloud Platform Mobile Services reusing the OKHttpClient and SettingsParameters from the flow.
+description: The device log will be uploaded to SAP Mobile Services reusing the OKHttpClient and SettingsParameters from the flow.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, products>sap-cloud-platform, operating-system>android, topic>mobile]
+tags: [ tutorial>beginner, products>sap-business-technology-platform, operating-system>android, topic>mobile]
 primary_tag: products>sap-cloud-platform-sdk-for-android
 ---

 ## Details

 ### You will learn

 - How to make a log upload request reusing values provided by the flows framework

 When the app is opened, the restore or onboard flow will have initialized an `OKHttpClient` to communicate with Mobile Services.
 The `OKHttpClient` instance will be reused for the log upload method call.
 Additional values such as the `serviceURL` are available which would be needed in an online or offline OData request.